Pietro Leoni: Political prisoner

-For a brief moment, chaos reigned and the guards were only able with difficulty to restore order, after which Fr.
-Leoni was sent to a punishment cell.
+For a brief moment, chaos reigned and the guards were only able with difficulty to restore order, after which, "humanism notwithstanding", Fr.
+Pietro Leoni was sent to a punishment cell.

-Fellow political prisoner Jan Urwich later wrote about how, in 1955, a delegation from Moscow arrived to collect signatures for the Stockholm appeal, in which the World Peace Council had called for a global ban on nuclear weapons.
+Fellow political prisoner Jan Urwich later wrote about how, in 1955, a delegation from Moscow arrived at the labor camp to collect signatures for the Stockholm Appeal, in which the Cominform-controlled World Peace Council had called for a global ban on nuclear weapons.
 A lecturer first made a speech calling for signatures and the KGB officer chairing the meeting urged any prisoner who wished to speak in favor of the appeal to do so.
-Urwich later recalled, "From the back of the hall came a voice speaking in Russian with an Italian accent, 'Whoever signs the Stockholm appeal signs his own death warrant!
+Urwich later recalled, "From the back of the hall came a voice speaking in Russian with an Italian accent, 'Whoever signs the Stockholm Appeal signs his own death warrant!
 Better a cruel death under the atomic bomb than living on in this happy paradise where we find ourselves now!'
 The hall literally erupted.
 The resulting noise and chaos could not be quelled and the meeting disintegrated.
 Everything went to pieces."

-On 25 April 1955, a Collegi of the Soviet Supreme Court commuted Fr.
+On 25 April 1955, a Collegium of the Supreme Court of the Soviet Union commuted Fr.
 Leoni's sentence to seven years imprisonment.
 As he had already more than served his new sentence, he was told that would be released and allowed to return to his native Italy.

 Jan Urwich later recalled, "The news of Fr.
 Leoni's departure for Rome, at a time when no one expected it, planted much hope and joy...
-This man made us feel confident that he would tell that Free World, to which he was returning,the tragic and incredible truth about the country the champions of Humanism and the brotherhood of peoples."
+This man made us feel confident that he would tell that Free World, to which he was returning, the tragic and incredible truth about the country the champions of Humanism and the brotherhood of peoples."

 On 17 May 1955, Fr.
 Leoni was handed over to representatives of the Italian Government in Vienna, through the intervention of the Vatican.